Are you in need of a business retreat?

 Once those are in there and with the info I’ve gleaned from before, I ask myself:

 - What does my ideal business look like?
-And what are some things I have to do to get me closer to that version?
+And what are some things I have to do to get me closer to that vision?

-Then I build out my projects and content strategy around these goals and events using my Monthly Content Planning Kit.
+Then I build out my projects and content strategy around these goals and events using my Annual Content Planning Kit.

-On a monthly basis: I add new projects to my task management tool (Taskworld)
+- On a monthly basis: I add new projects to my task management tool (Asana)